 Centrica Procurement has a Financial Services Material Outsource Procedure which covers BGIL's and BGSL's outsourcing arrangements and has been designed to meet relevant regulations.
 Services agreements between BGIL and BGSL, and BGIL and Centrica, set out the activities undertaken by each entity.
 BGSL introduces business to BGIL and undertakes sales & marketing, product design and retail pricing.
-In addition, some material services are outsourced by BGIL to BGSL including claims handling & fulfilment and policy administration.
+In addition, some material services are outsourced by BGIL to BGSL, including claims handling & fulfilment and policy administration.
 Under the terms of the services agreement, some complaints handling activity is undertaken directly by BGSL and some is outsourced to BGSL from BGIL.
 Services outsourced to Group include some compliance activity (B.4.2), Treasury, Internal Audit, Legal, and some HR and IT services.

 In some circumstances, BGSL appoints external providers to fulfil services offshore.
-Examples include additional breakdown call handling support in winter which is provided by a company in South Africa, and some services such as webchat and some back-office support provided by service partners in India.
+Examples include additional breakdown call handling support in winter which is provided by a company in South Africa.
 Some support services that are provided by Centrica, but are not critical to BGIL, are outsourced overseas.